0

 Pricing: Salesflare CRM costs $29 per user per month (billed annually) for up to 5 users.
 It includes unlimited contacts, email tracking, email templates, email campaigns, web tracking, etc. For more users or features, there are other plans available that range from $49 to $99 per user per month (billed annually).
 There is also an early-stage program for startups that need Salesflare even more affordable for now.

-Close CRM is a sales engagement platform that lets you email, call, and text leads from your desktop1.
+Close CRM is a sales engagement platform that lets you email, call, and text leads from your desktop.
 It also tracks every touchpoint with a lead in a visual timeline.

 Some advantages of Close CRM are: